On computing the determinant, other characteristic polynomial coefficients, and inverse in Clifford algebras of arbitrary dimension: Trace, determinant, and other characteristic polynomial coefficients in Clifford algebras

 where the second sum is taken over all sequences $j_1, j_2, \ldots, j_{k-i+1}$ of nonnegative integers satisfying the conditions $j_1+j_2+\cdots+j_{k-i+1}=i$ and $j_1+2j_2+3j_3+\cdots+(k-i+1)j_{k-i+1}=k$. \end{theorem}

-\begin{proof} The theorem follows from the Faddeev-LeVerrier algorithm (see, for example, \cite{Gant}) for the matrix $\beta(U)\in M_{p,q}$, $U\in\cl_{p,q}$ and the techniques developed before the theorem (in particular, Lemmas \ref{rudn1}, \ref{rudn2}, and the generalization of the concepts of the trace, determinant, and other characteristic polynomial coefficients to the case of Clifford algebras).
+\begin{proof} The theorem follows from the Faddeev-LeVerrier algorithm (see, \cite{Gant, Hous}) for the matrix $\beta(U)\in M_{p,q}$, $U\in\cl_{p,q}$ and the techniques developed before the theorem (in particular, Lemmas \ref{rudn1}, \ref{rudn2}, and the generalizations of the concepts of the trace, determinant, and other characteristic polynomial coefficients to the case of Clifford algebras).
 The second part of the theorem follows from the method of calculating the characteristic polynomial coefficients using the complete Bell polynomials \cite{Bell}. \end{proof}

-Note that in Theorem \ref{thLF} all formulas use only operations in Clifford algebras, we need not matrix representations.
-We realize the trace, determinant, other characteristic polynomial coefficients, adjugate, and inverses using only the operations of summation, multiplication, and one operation of projection (the operation of projection $\la \quad \ra_0$ onto the subspace of grade $0$).
+Note that in Theorem \ref{thLF} all formulas use only operations in Clifford algebras and we need no matrix representations.
+We realize the trace, determinant, other characteristic polynomial coefficients, adjugate, and inverse using only the operations of summation, multiplication, and one operation of projection (the operation of projection $\la \quad \ra_0$ onto the subspace of grade $0$).

 We can realize the operation $\la \quad \ra_0$ using the operation of conjugation $\overline{U}$ (see Section \ref{sec:2}):